-Excisional and incisional biopsies-This is more of a surgical procedure to examine lesions which are suspected of having invaded deeper into the skin.
+Excisional and incisional biopsies-These procedures are used to examine lesions that are suspected of having invaded deeper into the skin.
 The excisional biopsy removes the entire tumor, while the incisional biopsy removes only a portion of the tumor.
-Excisional biopsies provide the most accurate biopsy specimen.
+Both procedures are done with surgical instruments and local anesthesia.